hgmnz/practiceovertheory/source/_posts/2012-10-27-client-side-api-mashups-with-cors.markdown

 auditing and whitelisting.  *All of the above data token generation and verification has been extracted to a handy little gem called [fernet](http://github.com/hgmnz/fernet)*.
-{" Do not reimplement this, just use fernet. "}
+{" Do not reimplement this, just use fernet. "} In addition to HMAC signature, fernet also makes it easy to encrypt the message's payloads, which opens it up for other interesting use cases.
 {% endpullquote %}